The 2021 Quarterback Scramble

-With the NFL offseason fast approaching and a multitude of teams in need of a quarterback, we analyze the potential landscape of the 2021 season.
+With the NFL offseason fast approaching and plenty of teams in need of a quarterback, we analyze the potential landscape of the 2021 season.

 The NFL offseason hasn’t even officially begun and the league is already buzzing.
 New head coaching hires have been made, and teams are preparing for the 2021 NFL Draft set to take place on April 29th.
 But what has really gotten the sports world talking is the multitude of NFL quarterbacks who are suspected or thought to might want to move.
 Most notably, Green Bay Packers quarterback Aaron Rodgers, Philadelphia Eagles quarterback Carson Wentz, and Houston Texans quarterback Deshaun Watson have made headlines; Rodgers and the Packers falling short of another NFC title, Wentz and second year quarterback Jalen Hurts seemingly at war, and Watson having an ugly public breakup with Houston ownership over head coach hirings and the way the franchise has been run.
 We already know that Jared Goff and Matt Stafford are switching teams across the country, but that might not be all.